10up/convert-to-blocks/README.md

 ### How Do I Know It's Working?

 Find a classic editor in the post, try to navigate away from the page.
 You will get an error saying your changes will be discarded.
-This is because Gutenbridge converted your content to blocks on the fly and those changes will be saved when you update the post.
+This is because Convert to Blocks converted your content to blocks on the fly and those changes will be saved when you update the post.

-### Will Gutenbridge Handle My Custom Blocks?
+### Will Convert to Blocks Handle My Custom Blocks?

 By default it will not.